colmap/colmap/doc/tutorial.rst

 the database management tool.
 Choose ``Processing > Manage database``.
 In the opening dialog, you can see the list of imported images and cameras.
-You can view the features and matches for each image by clicking ``Show image`` and ``Show matches``.
+You can view the features and matches for each image by clicking ``Show image`` and ``Overlapping images``.
 Individual entries in the database tables can be modified by double clicking specific cells.
 Note that any changes to the database are only effective after clicking ``Save``.

 To share intrinsic camera parameters between arbitrary groups of images, select a single or multiple images, choose ``Set camera`` and set the `camera_id`,